MATSim - GUI

 MATSim (https://matsim.org/) is an open-source framework for implementing large-scale agent-based transport simulations.
 In this tutorial we will learn how to import the output of a successful MATSim simulation into NoiseModelling.
 The idea is to use the traffic data from MATSim for NoiseModelling road noise emission.
 Then we will leverage the fact that MATSim is a multi-agent simulator.
 We will import MATSim agent’s positions to calculate their noise exposition throughout the simulated day.

-For this tutorial, we’ll look into a simulation of the island in the center of Nantes, the 6th most populated city in France.
+For this tutorial, we’ll look into a simulation of a small part of the center of Nantes, the 6th most populated city in France.

 Prerequisites